Barbara Flynn

-Barbara Flynn (born Barbara Joy McMurray, 5 August 1948) is an English actress.
+Barbara Joy Flynn (born 5 August 1948) is an English actress.
 She first came to prominence playing Freda Ashton in the ITV drama series A Family at War (1970–1972).
 She went on to play the milk woman in the BBC comedy Open All Hours (1976–1985), Jill Swinburne in The Beiderbecke Trilogy (1985–1988), Dr. Rose Marie in the BBC series A Very Peculiar Practice (1986–1988), Judith Fitzgerald in the ITV drama Cracker (1993–1995), and Mrs. Jamieson in Cranford (2007–2009).
-In 2021, she appeared in Doctor Who: Flux as Tecteun, a founder of Time Lord society and The Doctor's adopted mother.
+In 2021, she appeared in Doctor Who: Flux as Tecteun, a founder of Time Lord society and The Doctor's adoptive mother.
+Starting in 2023, she acted in Beyond Paradise, playing the mother of the detective's girlfriend.
+This included some episodes in 2024 where she was reunited with Peter Davison, her A Very Peculiar Practice co-star.

 In her own words, she tends to play "feisty, strong women".

 Personal life

-Flynn was born in St Leonards-on-Sea, Sussex.
+Flynn was born as Barbara Joy McMurray, in St Leonards-on-Sea, Sussex.
 Her Irish father, Dr James McMurray, was a pathologist.
 Her mother was Joy (or Joyce) Crawford Hurst.
 Flynn attended St Mary's Convent School, Hastings.
 She then trained at the Guildhall School of Music and Drama (where she was awarded the Gold Medal in 1968) before appearing in repertory theatre.

 Flynn married television producer and science writer Jeremy Taylor in 1982.
 The couple had a son, born in 1990.
-Taylor died on 17 October 2017.
+Taylor died on 17 July 2017.